khmarbaise/sapm/README.md

 - Object model created and fit my needs.
 - ANTLR Grammar works reading
   - Support of ~user, ~group and ~alias rule
-  - Support of user, groups
+  - Support of user, groups and aliases rule
   - Support of $anonymous and $authenticated
 - Started with a simple API based on AuthorizationFile class.